Back to Blog

 So What Should I Be Charging?

 The easiest way to start, if you don’t know already, is to look at what other Massage Therapists are charging locally.
-In NYC, the average might be $150 per hour vs. your town/city, which might be $60 per hour.
+In NYC, the average might be $150 per hour, while in your town/city, it might be $60 per hour.
 Initially, you may want to charge the average in your area; don’t go below!
 From there, consider how much profit you want to take in vs. your back-office expenses.
-If your back office expenses are high, you will want to charge to accommodate that and charge enough to make a living.
+If your back office expenses are high, you will want to charge enough to cover them and make a living.
 Ideally, you need to keep costs to a minimum so the rest can be set aside for taxes and profit.
 Here are my overhead expenses as an example:

 • Utilities, internet, and outside maintenance included with rent: $400/monthly